myou-engine/myou-examples/README.md

-To run one of the examples locally, run `npm update` and then you can choose one of these two alternatives:
+To run one of the examples locally, run `npm update` in the example folder and then you can choose one of these two alternatives:

 1. From the browser using __Webpack__